Octachron/codept/README.md

 However, some of the ocamldep options are slightly reinterpreted:

-  * `-one-line` is the default and only mode of codept makefile output and thus adding this option does nothing.

   * `-as-map <file>` and `-map <file>` are both reinterpreted to use the codept specific `-no-alias-deps` option which provides a better handling of delayed alias dependencies.